Features

 XAVC

-- Single-stream playback of XAVC HD files is supported on machines with 4 core processors or more.
+- Single stream playback of XAVC HD files are supported on machines with 4 core processors or more.

 - XAVC QFHD and 4K may not be played back in real-time with the Video Quality Menu option set to Full Quality.